Road risk insurance for every motor trade business

 Insure your motor trade business for road risk with zero hassle

-Road risk cover is a fundamental component of motor trade insurance.
-If you drive customers’ vehicles or your own as part of your business, our motor trade road risk insurance has you covered.
+Road risk insurance is the foundation of any motor trade policy.
+If you drive vehicles that aren’t yours — or your own vehicles — as part of your business, road risk cover is a legal requirement.

 24/7 claims service